 That was an excerpt from a monthly Knowledge Series call in which James FitzGerald spoke for nearly an hour about the Rate of Adaptation, followed by a live Q&A with OPEX CCP Coaches.
 Learn the same concepts these coaches use daily with this course.

 The Rate of Adaptation is the measure of how fast a client is able to adapt to a stimulus.
 There are two factors that influence the Rate of Adaptation: time, in this case, their training age (how long they have been training), and maximal physical potential (the maximum a client is capable of).
 At the beginning (when the time is low) the Rate of Adaptation will be high and as time goes on the Rate of Adaptation will slow.

 There is no denying that some clients see results from templates.
 These clients see results because their low training age puts them in the beginning stages of adaptation.
 Since they are so new to training their bodies can adapt to anything, literally anything, hence why so many clients can have results from one template.
 The results are not because of the template, they are because the clients are in the best area to adapt.
 If they were to keep following that template for years, the Rate of Adaptation would slow and so would their results.

 The Rate of Adaptation was the topics of one of our monthly Knowledge Series calls where OPEX CCP Coaches and James FitzGerald himself come to together to discuss the latest in coaching education theory.
-Learn the theory discussed on these calls from the man himself, with the three-hour course Principles of Program Design.
+Learn the theory discussed on these calls from the man himself, with the three-hour course Programming: Principles.